Unipotent Ideals and Harish-Chandra Bimodules: Motivation

 \begin{example} Let $G_{\RR} = \mathrm{SL}(2,\RR)$.
 Hence, $\fg=\mathfrak{sl}(2)$ and $K=SO(2)$.
 The unipotent ideal attached to the (universal) 2-fold cover of the principal nilpotent $\Ad(\fg)$-orbit is the maximal ideal in $U(\fg)$ of infinitesimal character $\frac{\rho}{2}$, see (v) of Example \ref{ex:unipotent}.
 There are two irreducible $(\fg,K)$-modules annihilated by this ideal: one spherical and one non-spherical.
 The spherical representation is unitary (it is the midpoint of a unitary complementary series).
 The non-spherical representation, however, is \emph{not} unitary.
 In particular, it should not be regarded as a unipotent representation of $G_{\RR}$. \end{example}

 We believe that `Definition' \ref{def:unipotent1} can be fixed in every case by replacing $G_{\RR}$ with an appropriate non-linear covering group.
 This covering group should depend in a predictable way on the infinitesimal character of $I_0(\widetilde{\OO})$.
 In Example \ref{ex:Mp2R}, the infinitesimal character of $I_0(\widetilde{\OO})$ is half-integral.
 This suggests that we should look for genuine representations of the (non-linear) 2-fold covering group $\mathrm{Mp}(2,\RR)$.
 There are two genuine irreducible representations of $\mathrm{Mp}(2,\RR)$ annihilated by the ideal $I_0(\widetilde{\OO})$, namely the irreducible constituents of the oscillator representation.
-Both are unitary, and (we believe) worthy of the label `unipotent'.
+Both are unitary, and worthy of the label `unipotent'. \begin{rmk} Further evidence for this idea can be found in \cite{barbasch2020metaplectic}.
+There, the authors define a class of maximal ideals for $\fg=\mathfrak{sp}(2n)$ called `metaplectic special unipotent'.
+One can check that all of their ideals are unipotent in our sense, compare to Chapter \ref{sec:duality}.
+They prove in a later paper that all genuine irreducible representations of $\mathrm{Mp}(2n,\RR)$ annihilated by a metaplectic special unipotent ideal are unitary, see \cite[Theorem 2.1]{BMSZunitarity}. \end{rmk}